logiczsniper/Naruto-Jutsu-Detection-on-Android-Wear/README.md

 Naruto sounds for that jutsu and displays a relevant image.

 #### Sources
-Here are links to the original images that I modified to use for this app: <br>
+Here are links to the original resources that I modified to use for this app: <br>
 1. Rasengan: <br>
 [Image](https://www.wattpad.com/526605763-my-minimalist-artbook-069-anime-uzumaki-naruto)
 [Audio (only sound)](https://www.youtube.com/watch?v=qODByY9FJto)